 The 37-year-old lives in Los Angeles and has three kids: Jackson, Kara and Jessica.

-John Hartung will be SportsNet LA's primary studio anchor.
-The veteran Los Angeles sports host will anchor the network's live studio shows, including "Access SportsNet: Dodgers" live from SportsNet's Los Angeles studios each night and also contribute to the network's original programming.
+John Hartung returns for his third season as SportsNet LA's primary studio anchor.
+The veteran Los Angeles sports host anchors the network's live studio shows, including "Access SportsNet: Dodgers" live from SportsNet's Los Angeles studios each night and also contributes to the network's original programming.

-Hartung joins the network from KABC-TV in Los Angeles, where he spent the past 11 years as a sports and news anchor.
-He has worked in sports television for 20 years and is originally from Los Angeles, where he was a member of the Dodgers' Fan Club as a young boy and went to Taft High School in Woodland Hills.
+Hartung joined SNLA in 2013 from KABC-TV in Los Angeles, where he spent the past 11 years as a sports and news anchor.
+He has worked in sports television for 21 years and is originally from Los Angeles, where he was a member of the Dodgers' Fan Club as a young boy and went to Taft High School in Woodland Hills.
 Hartung was at Dodger Stadium for Game 1 of the 1988 World Series and witnessed Kirk Gibson's game-winning home run.

 Hartung graduated from San Diego State University with a BA in Broadcast Journalism and his first on air job was at KFSM-TV (CBS) in Fayetteville/Fort Smith, Arkansas, where he was the primary sports anchor.
 Following his stint in Arkansas, he went to KSWB-TV in San Diego and then spent the last 11 years at KABC-TV in Los Angeles.
 Hartung anchored both sports and news for KABC-TV.